Orders $165+ ship free! Under $165? Just a $35 flat-rate shipping fee.

 • Kodiak Brown Bear Center & Lodge – Guided bear viewing in their natural habitat.

-• Marine Wildlife Tours – Local charters offering whale, puffin, and sea otter viewing.
+• Marine Wildlife Tours – Local charters offering whale, puffin, and sea otter viewing in the wild waters that are also our community’s wild source of seafood and inspiration.

 • Buskin River & American River – Salmon runs bring eagles, bears, and seals close to shore.